 After a referral is made, one of the team will look at the referral, and we might contact the person who made the referral or the GP to make sure we have all of the information we need, such as height, weight, how quickly the young person has lost weight.
 If we are worried that the young person is becoming very physically unwell due to eating difficulties we will offer an appointment within 7 days.
 Other referrals will be seen within 4 weeks, although we try to see them within 2 weeks.

 At the first appointment we will invite the young person and their parents/guardians to come to meet with one or two members of the team.
 We will ask some questions to find out when eating first became difficult and about how things are the moment and who is worried and wants things to be different.
 We will also think about what needs to happen next.

 What will happen after that?

-The young person will usually be offered an appointment with both a mental health professional and a paediatrician (a doctor training specifically to work with children and teenagers) so that we can make sure we are thinking about both the young person’s mental and physical health needs.
-If the young person wants things to be different they will be offered some individual sessions with a mental health professional and they might also be offered some family therapy sessions.
-If the young person does not want any help but parents are worried some sessions will be offered to parents to help them think about how best to manage the eating difficulties at home.
-Every 6 sessions the professionals involved with the young person and their family will think about whether the right ways of working are being offered or whether we need to offer something a bit different.
-If there are worries about the young person’s physical health the paediatrician will meet with the young person regularly to monitor and manage their physical health.
-A dietician might also meet with the young person and their family to think about how best to introduce or manage a balanced diet and how quickly or slowly this should happen so that the body is able to manage this.
-The dietician will also offer advice about a healthy food intake.
+The young person will usually be offered an appointment with a mental health professional and a paediatrician (a doctor training specifically to work with children and teenagers) so that we can make sure we are thinking about both the young person’s mental and physical health needs.
+If the young person wants things to be different, they will be offered some individual sessions with a mental health professional, and they might also be offered some family therapy sessions.
+If the young person does not want any help but parents are worried, some sessions will be offered to parents to help them think about how best to manage the eating difficulties at home.
+Every six sessions, the professionals involved with the young person and their family will think about whether the right ways of working are being offered or whether we need to offer something a bit different.
+If there are worries about the young person’s physical health, the paediatrician will meet with them regularly to monitor and manage their physical health.
+A dietician might also meet with the young person and their family to think about how best to introduce or manage a balanced diet and how quickly or slowly this should happen so that the body can manage this.
+The dietician will also offer advice about healthy food intake.

 What do you do if a client is not happy with the service?